 What Does This Mean For You?

-Because these are important tests, especially if you're making up for a low GPA, you should prep early and give yourself enough opportunities to retest and improve your scores.
-You may start researching colleges early, so you can have a sense of how high a score you need to achieve.
+Because these are important tests, especially if you're making up for a low GPA, you should prepare early and give yourself enough opportunities to retest and improve your scores.
+It's a good idea to start researching colleges early, so you can have a sense of what score you need to achieve to get into your dream schools.

-One common schedule is to take the SAT or ACT for the first time in the fall of junior year, again in the spring, and for a final time in the fall of senior year.
-This means you'll start prepping in sophomore year or the summer after.
+One common schedule involves taking the SAT or ACT for the first time in the fall of junior year, again in the spring, and for a final time in the fall of senior year.
+This means you'll start prepping for the exams during your sophomore year (or during the summer between your sophomore and junior years).
 Just as you should be thoughtful about your class schedule and extracurricular involvement, you should start planning and studying early for this important part of your college application.

 The majority of college applicants are high school seniors, and most of the college application advice out there is aimed at them.
 But what do you do if you don't fall into this narrow category?
 Our eBook on how to prepare for and apply to college as a nontraditional student will walk you through everything you need to know, from the coursework you should have under your belt to how to get letters of recommendation when you're not a high school senior.